Eagle LogoPEPTIDE INITIATIVE

 The Father of Growth Hormone Peptides

-"Bowers spent decades arguing that his synthetic peptides proved a new, unknown hormone must exist in the body — a claim many colleagues dismissed until ghrelin was finally discovered in 1999."
+"Bowers spent over forty years at Tulane arguing that his synthetic peptides proved a new, unknown hormone must exist in the body — a claim many colleagues dismissed as wishful thinking until ghrelin was finally discovered in 1999, vindicating his life's work."

 Collaborator with Bowers at Tulane University